How to Participate

-STEP 2: Once you are verified, you will be onboarded into the BRAIN Commons Cognitive CityTM by answering questions on how you plan to interact with the platform: what kind of data you would like to use, what data analysis tools you are most familiar with, etc. Your answers will place you within the Cognitive City (into a neighborhood, if you will) so that your experience within the Commons is tailored to your interests and skill sets.
+STEP 2: Once you are verified, you will be onboarded into the BRAIN Commons Community by answering questions on how you plan to interact with the platform: what kind of data you would like to use, what data analysis tools you are most familiar with, etc. Your answers will place you within the Community so that your experience within the Commons is tailored to your interests and skill sets.
 Note: If you opt out of answering these questions, the system will locate you within the community, and your future actions will generate suggestions for pertinent data and tools.

 The onboarding process also provides a simple tutorial into one of the customized tools built for the BRAIN Commons.

 You have immediate access to Zone 1 data and tools upon completion of these steps.

 STEP 3: To apply for access to Zone 2 (Qualified Access) data and/or Zone 3 (Private Access) data, you will need to complete the Data Use Policy which requires institutional sign-off.